talanthier/AM-147/README.md

 # AM-147: Computational Methods and Applications
-Homework for AM 147 in MATLAB.
+Homework for AM 147: Computational Methods and Applications.
+All assignments were done in MATLAB.